otr4j/otrv4/otrv4.md

 ```

 ### The SMP State Machine

+> TODO check if specced to have IGNORE_UNREADABLE flag set.
+(Mention for protocol version 3)

 OTRv4 does not change the state machine for SMP from OTRv3.
 But the following
 sections detail how values are computed differently during some states.
 Each